binkley/modern-java-practices/README.md

 ### Tips

-* A simple way in CI to disable ASCII control sequences from colorizing or Gradle's overwriting of lines (the control sequences can make for hard-to-read CI logs) is to use the environment setting:
+* To disable ASCII colorizing printing as control sequences in CI, or Gradle trying to overwrite lines (control sequences make for hard-to-read CI logs), a simple approach is to use an environment setting:
   ```shell
   TERM=dumb
   ```
-  This does not make sense for local builds, and your CI system (_eg_, GitHub) may manage this already
+  This does not make sense for local builds, and your CI system (_eg_, GitHub) may manage this problem already
 * With Gradle, use the `--warning-mode=all` flag for CI: this shows _all_ warnings Gradle generates, not just a summary.
 See [_Showing or hiding